dgaydukov/cert-aws/sa/README.md

 * ecs + elb with dynamic port mapping (sa/cloudformation/ecs-elb.yml) + add fargate launch type
 * eks + elb with elb path routing to route to eks nodeport
 * Deploy spring app into ECS and EKS and compare the difference (try fargate too).
 Try auto scaling in eks/ecs
-* Deploy spring app using opsworks stacks
+* Deploy spring app using opsworks stacks (take a look at https://docs.aws.amazon.com/opsworks/latest/userguide/gettingstarted-linux.html).
+Try to run 2 ec2 and update their ami without affecting performance
 * Try maximum automate site-to-site vpn cloudformation template (try to extract somehow all IP addresses and PSK secret string and put it into ec2 userdata for VpnServer)
 * Install ec2 with openswan and use it as personal vpn server
 * create glue workflow `AWS::Glue::Workflow` and call aws batch when etl complete